Be a Vendor

 There is a separate endorsement for the City of Bothell that you can add to your business license.
 This is suggested to obtain as well.
 It’s free unless you make more than $12K per year in the City of Bothell.

-In order to help facilitate someone getting a booth space who would not ordinarily be able to do so, there will be at least 1 scholarship booth available at every Making Local market.
+In order to help facilitate someone getting a booth space who would not ordinarily be able to do so, there will be at least 1 scholarship booth available at each core Making Local Market.

-• To qualify, this must be one of your first 3 market/vending experiences.
-That doesn’t mean just with Making Local Markets, but with any/all markets.
+To qualify, this must be one of your first 3 market/vending experiences.
+That doesn’t mean just with Making Local Markets, but with any/all markets or selling events.

 You will only qualify for the scholarship booth 1 time so that other vendors have opportunities for it as well.

-• all application fees waived and no booth fee for the market you’re selected for
+• no booth fee for the market you’re selected for as the scholarship vendor

-• use of a 10x10 tent, 4’ table, chair or stool for market day
+• use of a 10x10 tent, 4’ adjustable height table, and a chair or stool for market day

 • branding